lwitzani/homebridgeStatusWidget/README.md

   - so basically what you need to do is:
      - choose a configurationFileName (must end with '.json')
      - set overwritePersistedConfig to true
-     - configure every configuration-variable exactly as you want
+     - configure every configuration-variable exactly as you want (including the CREDENTIALS and the URL!)
      - run the script once (this creates a json file in icloud, you can always delete it to start from scratch)
      - set overwritePersistedConfig to false
      - set the widget up with a single parameter in the format 'USE_CONFIG:yourfilename.json' ![](images/use_config_via_parameter.jpeg)